 - There is always a chance that an embolic agent can lodge in the wrong place and deprive normal tissue of its oxygen supply.

 - There is a slight risk of death or illness.
-Embolization of unruptured aneurysms and AVMs carries less risk than embolization following a stroke.
+Embolization of unruptured aneurysms and AVMs carries less risk than treatment performed on an emergency basis.
 Approximately seven percent of cases require additional treatment or surgery.

 What are the limitations of Embolization of Brain Aneurysms and AVMs?